Pay-to-play

-Pay-to-play, sometimes pay-for-play or P2P, is a phrase used for a variety of situations in which money is exchanged for services or the privilege to engage in certain activities.
+Pay-to-play (P2P), sometimes called pay-for-play, is a situation in which money is exchanged for services or the privilege to engage in certain activities.
 The common denominator of all forms of pay-to-play is that one must pay to "get in the game", with the sports analogy frequently arising.

 Terminology

 The term "pay-to-play"' in the political context refers to a practice where individuals or entities, often through campaign donations or financial contributions, gain access or influence over government officials and decision-making processes (Smith, 2020).
 This term is used to describe a perceived link between political contributions and political favors or access (Jones, 2019).
 While it is a widely used term in discussions about campaign finance and political corruption, it doesn't have a single origin or a specific creator.
 (Brown, 2017).

 Origin and usage

 The concept of "pay-to-play" has been present in political discourse for many years (Johnson, 2005).
 However, it gained significant prominence in the United States during the 20th century, particularly in the context of campaign finance regulations and political fundraising practices (Smith, 2020).
 The specific phrase "pay-to-play" is believed to have emerged organically within political and media discussions, reflecting the idea that political access and influence could be bought through financial contributions (Davis, 2013).

 Prominence and Usage: The term "pay-to-play" is most commonly used in discussions about campaign finance, lobbying, and political corruption (Smith, 2020).
 It gained prominence in the late 20th and early 21st centuries as concerns grew about the increasing influence of money in politics (Brown, 2017).